WDI-SEA/notes/02-js-jquery/js-control-flow/02boolean.md

 ### Assignment Operator (=)

-Recall single equals, or "assignment operator", which assigns values to variable.
+Recall the single equals, or "assignment operator", which assigns values to variable.
 Note that there is not comparison involved in assignment statements.

 ```js
 var x = 3;